CDRT/mk_docs/docs/guides/cv/index.md

 **System Update Feature**

-- **Separate Filtering Policies for Manual vs. Auto Update**: Different filtering policies implemented for manual and automatic updates.

-- **Improved Handling of Type 3 (RT3) Install Status Prior to Reboot**: Enhancements in managing RT3 install statuses before system reboot.

-- **Command Line Control for IT Admins**: IT administrators can now control the System Update process via command line interface (CMD).

-- **Removal of Reboot Prompt for Successful Type 3 Updates**: Eliminates reboot prompts after successful RT3 updates.

-- **Improved Cancellation Tips**: Enhanced tips provided when users cancel the UI and scheduled pending updates.

-- **"Pending Restart" Display for Failed RT3 Package Installs**: Displays "Pending restart" status for failed RT3 package installations.

 - **Support for Test/Active Status in Update Retriever Repositories**: System Update Add-in now supports test and active statuses in Update Retriever repositories.
+A new group policy setting, Test Content Mode, is added to control the behavior.

 - **Customizable System Update Dialogs**: Allows customization of System Update dialogs with customer branding.

-- **New User Interface for System Update Add-in**: Introduction of a new UI for the System Update Add-in.
+A 32px by 32px image file (png, bmp, gif (static), etc.) can be placed in the ```C:\ProgramData\Lenovo\Vantage\AddinData\LenovoSystemUpdateAddin\session\resources``` folder.
+The company name can be specified in a new group policy setting, Company Name.
+These will appear on the dialogs that are shown when updates are available that will reboot the user's system.

+- **Ability to control deferral group policies within Lenovo Device Manager (LDM)**: Now LDM admins can control the deferral limits when managing System Updates leveraging Commercial Vantage on the clients.

+**New Group Policies**

+- **Device - System Update - Company Name**: Defines the Company Name to be displayed on the System Update dialogs.
+Excessively long names may be truncated.

+- **Device - System Update - Test Content Mode**: When enabled, this policy will cause System Update to only process packages that have a Status of "Test" in the local repository.
+This policy only takes effect if a local repository is configured by the System Update Repository policy.
+If this policy is not configured or disabled, then only packages with a Status of "Active" will be processed from the local repository.

 ### v10.2407.66.0 - August 2024